 Run the fish finder

-Take the wire and plug it well at the back end of the kayak.
-Once you do it, the fish finder would be good to run.
+Take the wire and plug it at the back end of the kayak.
+Once you do it, the fish finder should be good to run.

 What is the purpose of a kayak fish finder?